afnankhan232/Final_CRM/notes.md

         - Views pages for [contact page]
             - DONE List of Client
             - Detailed View of each Client (their details)
-        - ONGOING Creation form for Client
+        - DONE Creation form for Client
         - Edit form for Client
         - Deletion form for Client
         - Form for creating new Client